 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Each Discussion Board Forum presents a specific topic to be addressed in 2 parts.
-During the first part, the student will compose a researched answer citing outside sources and then post it as a new thread in the discussion forum.
+Discussion assignments are collaborative learning experiences.
+Each Discussion presents a specific topic to be addressed in 2 parts.
+During the first part, the student will compose a researched answer citing outside sources and then post it as a new thread.
 In addition to citing the Bible, the student is required to cite 2–3 additional sources, one of which must be the textbook.
 During the second part, the student will reply to the posted threads of at least 2 classmates.
-(MLO: D)
+(CLO: D)

-Each week presents study questions which the student is expected to answer after completing the reading requirements.
+Each Module: Week presents study questions which the student is expected to answer after completing the reading requirements.
 Answers must demonstrate some reflection of required reading material.
-(MLO: A, B, C, D, E)
+(CLOs: A, B, C, D, E)

-The student will select and answer 3 interpretive questions as provided in the course.
+The student will complete three(3) Interpretive Questions Assignments in the course.
 Responses must refer to at least 3 different commentaries or journals.
-(MLO: D)
+(CLO: D)

 Abrahamic Covenant Chart Assignment